JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/an_introduction_to_reinforcement_learning_jl_design_implementations_thoughts/index.md

 ### 3.4 Multi-Agent Reinforcement Learning

 In our initial workflow, there's only one agent interacting with the environment.
-To expand it to the multi-agent setting, a policy wrapper of `MultiAgentPolicy` is added.
-At each stage, it fetch necessary information and forward the `env` to its children.
+To expand it to the multi-agent setting, a policy wrapper of `MultiAgentPolicy` and `MultiAgentHook` is added.
+At each stage, it fetches necessary information and forward the `env` to its children.
 Then based on the current player of the `env`, it selects the right child and generate an action properly.

+There are two `MultiAgent` cases, `Sequential` and `Simultaneous`.
+For `Sequential` environments, `RLBase.next_player!` and `current_player` must be implemented so that the `Base.run` loop knows the order of play.
+For `Simultaneous`, the working assumption is that all players provided in `MultiAgentPolicy` play every turn.
+Two basic examples are provided, `TicTacToeEnv` and `RockPaperScissorsEnv`.

 #### Counterfactual Regret Minimization